nogermsau/nogerms.github.io/_commercial/food-manufacturing.md

       <div class="col-md-12">
           <div class="service-details mb-40">
               <h3>Building an advanced, safe & effective layer of protection for the food industry</h3>
               <p>Our founder has spent over 30 years in the food industry and as a result we have vast experience in the management and control of biological, chemical, and physical hazards from raw material production, procurement, and handling, to manufacturing, distribution and consumption of the finished product.
-We are experts in helping you identify areas of potential hazard and at treating the problems before they arise.</p>
+We are experts in helping you identify areas of potential hazard and at treating the problems before they arise.<br><br>
+              Our clients have described us as an insurance policy or firewall of protection against bacterial outbreaks namely salmonella and listeria.</p>
           </div>
       </div>
   </div>